 Your research must include all the different kinds of people who may need your service, including those who:

-- have low digital skills or poor literacy
+- have limited digital skills or poor literacy

 - may need help to use your service